 Cash flow management is one of the most crucial elements of a successful business.
 A common misconception is that cash flow is equal to profits.
 Cash flow in any business are the transactions being taken regardless of whether profits are being made or not.
 Borrowing loans during initial stages is one of the ways through which the accounts of any company can be maintained quite smoothly without having to go into a loss or show negative balance in the first year of business.
+But in the repayment stages, if your payments start faltering, your business might be at a real risk of inviting Moorcroft Bailiffs or a similar debt-acquiring company, which can possibly spoil the reputation of your company.
 Citrus Loans is one such website where any business owner can upload their profile and find out easily how much loan they are eligible for, from various lenders without having to stand in a long queue at the bank for the same process.
 This form of loan request increases visibility among potential lenders all the while safeguarding you privacy.
 While cash flow and profits in a business are two separate concepts, effective cash flow management impacts a company’s ability to achieve the goal of increasing profit despite it taking loans on which you can find more info here.

 Cash flow is the difference between the money coming into your business and the money going out of it.
 At its most basic level, it consists of 3 crucial components: